dirkbeer/adsb-analysis/README.md

 The plot above is an example using 2 hours of data.
 It shows roughly the pattern expected in theory:

-* The P(D) stays high (90%-100%) at low ranges where the signal is well above the detection threshold of the receiver.
+* The reliability stays high (90%-100%) at low ranges where the signal is well above the detection threshold of the receiver.
-* At the range where the signal gets near the detection threshold, P(D) starts dropping rapidly.
+* At the range where the signal gets near the detection threshold, reliability starts dropping rapidly.
 * Where this transition happens (the "knee") is the *maximum reliable range* of the receiver/amplifier/filter/antenna system.
 <br>